titanjer/scraper/README.md

 ### Pyling & PEP8 checkers

 You can check if you code can pass pylint and pep8 checkers.
+Activate your virtualenvironment and run ```./ci.sh``` script.